How to find out about secret sets at Glastonbury 2022

 Glastonbury 2022: All the acts rumoured to be playing secret sets and how to find out about them

-George Ezra, Harry Styles and Green Day are among the rumoured acts who could perform secret sets at Glastonbury.
+Bastille, George Ezra and Green Day are among the rumoured acts who could perform secret sets at Glastonbury.

 With just a few days to go before the festival’s rescheduled 50th anniversary, speculation has started about who might be filling the missing lineup slots.